Drivetrain simulation using variational autoencoders: Numerical results

-\textbf{Data acquisition:} In this work, we rely on a dataset that contains measurements of two variants of a fully electric SUV, which mainly differ in the maximum torque delivery of their electric machines and the number of driven wheels (4-wheel drive vs. 2-wheel drive).
-The dataset contains $636$ vehicle's acceleration time signals, whose temporal derivative is the jerk.
+\textbf{Data acquisition:} The study uses experimental powertrain-test-bench measurements from two fully electric SUV variants that mainly differ in maximum torque delivery and in the number of driven axles.
+The dataset comprises 1,098 rear-axle jerk windows.

-The tests were performed on a powertrain test bench equipped with electric machines, each connected to one axle of the drivetrain hardware.
-This setup allows for easy programming of a series of positive (tip-in) and negative (tip-out) torque gradient steps, enabling precise measurement of the resulting acceleration.
-The primary advantage of this experimental setup is that it allows us to generate these torque changes exactly at the desired operating points and accurately reproduce them when swapping the drivetrain hardware with that of another vehicle or when testing different driving modes, such as Normal and Sport.

-Figure~\ref{fig:Dataset_torque_rpm} shows the distribution of the experimental jerk signals, that is, torque values $M$ against the electric machine speed $v$ at which the jerk signal (represented by a point) was collected.
-The torque is within the interval $M \in \left[-250, \,1000\right]$~Nm, and the {electric machine speed} $v\in\left[0,\, 14000\right]$~rpm.
-The signals were recorded for a duration of 20 seconds.
-Upon recording the data, the signal is divided into short time-frame windows, each of 60 milliseconds, consisting of one jerk signal per time-frame window.
-This is done to capture each jerk signal separately to perform STFT, as defined in Equation~\eqref{eq:STFT}, on each signal waveform. \\

-\textbf{Stationarity:} It is important to verify the stationarity of the jerk signals in the time domain prior to computing its Fourier transform, which in turn is used to compute the spectrograms.
-Moreover, since we are constrained to a relatively large FFT window size (32 samples) for the spectrogram due to frequency resolution constraints, it is more important to consider a stationarity test.
-A stationary signal refers to a time signal whose statistical properties, such as mean, variance, and autocorrelation, do not change over time, making it easier to model.
-Statistical stationarity tests such as Augmented Dickey-Fuller (ADF) \cite{Mushtaq2011} and Kwiatkowski-Phillips-Schmidt-Shin (KPSS) \cite{Kokoszka2016} can be applied to identify the presence of non-stationarity in the jerk signals.
-In this work, ADF test is performed using the statsmodels library in Python \cite{Seabold2010statsmodels}.

-Figure~\ref{fig:stationary_test} illustrates that $320$ jerk signals (around $51\%$) lie in the ideal region, fulfilling the $p$-value criteria for the ADF test.
-Hence, these $320$ jerk signals can be called stationary in time and converted into spectrograms to be used as input to the VAE model. \\
+The tests were performed on a drivetrain bench with independently actuated electric machines, which enabled repeatable tip-in and tip-out torque steps at prescribed operating points.
+For each operating point, the measured acceleration was differentiated to obtain jerk.
+Each jerk window contains 60 samples acquired at 50~Hz, corresponding to a 1.2~s time interval.
+The associated operating conditions span torque values from $-225$ to $820$~Nm and electric machine speeds from 207 to 14,886~rpm.